Eng-Ahmed-Ibrahim/POS-Invoicing-System/README.md

 - Customer and product CRUD operations
 - Dashboard with dynamic charts and statistics
 - Print/export invoices as PDF
-- Multi-language PDF export (Arabic & English) using Laravel DomPDF
+- Multi-language PDF export (Arabic & English) using Laravel PDF

 ### 👨‍💻 Role